Ontario Highway 53

 King's Highway 53, commonly referred to as Highway 53, was a provincially maintained highway in the southern portion of the Canadian province of Ontario that connected Woodstock to Hamilton via Brantford.
 The 76.5 km route served as a southerly bypass to Highway 2, avoiding Paris, Ancaster and Hamilton.
 In addition to the previously mentioned cities, Highway 53 served the communities of Cathcart and Burford.

 First designated in 1935, the route remained in place until it was downloaded to local jurisdiction in 1997.
 For much of its history, the road was concurrent with Highway 2 between Woodstock and Eastwood, as well as between Brantford and Ancaster.
 Today the route is known by various local names, including Oxford County Road 55, Brant County Highway 53, Wilson Street, Garner Road and Rymal Road.
-It serves as a viable alternative to Highway 2 or Highway 403.
+It serves as an alternative to Highway 2 or Highway 403.

 Route description

 The route of former Highway 53 began in the west at Oxford County Road 2, formerly Highway 2.
-From the community of Eastwood, which lies east of Woodstock, the road travelled southeast through farmland as Oxford County Road 55 and crosses Highway 403, with which there is an interchange.
+From the community of Eastwood, which lies east of Woodstock, the road travelled southeast as Oxford County Road 55 and crosses Highway 403, with which there is an interchange.

 Soon thereafter, the route entered the community of Muir, at the Oxford County and County of Brant boundary.

 East of this point the route is known as Brant County Highway 53, where it continued southeast passing through the community of Cathcart.
 It eventually straightened out and travelled east through Burford.
 As the road approached Brantford, intersecting Highway 24 (Rest Acres Road), it skirted the southern edge of Brantford Municipal Airport.

 Within Brantford, the former highway is now known as Colborne Street, although the section through downtown Brantford is a one-way street; westbound traffic is directed onto Dalhousie Street.
 The route crossed the Grand River west of downtown, intersecting and becoming concurrent with former Highway 2 at Brant Avenue.
-It intersected the southern terminus pf what is now Wayne Gretzky Parkway, towards the eastern end of town, and eventually crossed a Southern Ontario Railway track into the community of Cainsville.
-After returning to farmland, the route passed through the community of Langford and soon thereafter entered Hamilton.
+It intersected the southern terminus of what is now Wayne Gretzky Parkway, towards the eastern end of town, and eventually crossed a Southern Ontario Railway track into the community of Cainsville.
+Soon after, the route passed through the community of Langford and then entered Hamilton.